alexocode/talks/social/compassionate-coding/compassionate-coding.md

 < shrug >

 ^
 Why indeed.
-Let's hold that thought and look at some concrete examples:
+Let's hold that thought and ...

 ---
 # How about some examples?

 ^
-I looked at our GitHub and picked out a few comments ...
+I went through my own personal history of code reviews

-^
+---
-But no worries!
-I'm not gonna blame anyone!
-Instead ...
+## I'm gonna eat my own dogfoot

 ---
 # Passing of Opinion as Fact